 Drawing from public collections of prints and drawings

-Up to early 2020, we continued to visit the British Museum Prints and Drawings Study room usually once a month, with occasional visits to the Prints and Drawings Study Room at the Victoria and Albert Museum, for a change and when the British Museum could not accommodate us.
+From February 2025 we have resumed regular visits to the British Museum Prints and Drawings Study room.
+Up to February 2020, we had been visiting usually once a month, with occasional visits to the Prints and Drawings Study Room at the Victoria and Albert Museum, for a change and when the British Museum could not accommodate us.

 At the V&A Prints and Drawings Study Room in February 2020.